claudio4git/spring-framework-study/README.md

 # Spring Framework study place

-This repo has projects to study the Spring Framework and modules around it.
+This repo has projects for studing the Spring Framework and modules around it.